lkmelberg/noroff_examProject2/README.md

     A registered Venue manager may view bookings for a Venue they manage A registered user may login
     A registered user may update their avatar
-    A registered user may logout
+    A registered user may logOut

 ## Technical Restrictions